sirbuig/FMINATORUL/README.md

 - [x] **Feedback System:** Provide feedback at the end of each quiz, indicating which answers were correct and which were incorrect.

+- [x] **Collaborative Quiz Rooms:** Create virtual rooms where students can participate in quizzes together in real-time.

+- [x] **Error Tracking:** Centralize incorrect answers across quizzes and allow users to review them for a better understanding of the course.

 - [ ] (50%) **PDF Sectional Quiz Generation:** Split uploaded PDFs into sections and generate specific questions for each section.

-- [ ] (50%) **Collaborative Quiz Rooms:** Create virtual rooms where students can participate in quizzes together in real-time.

-- [ ] **Error Tracking:** Centralize incorrect answers across quizzes and allow users to review them for a better understanding of the course.

 ## Non-functional architecture tasks: